EquosAI/equos-node-sdk/src/api/docs/FaceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#api-endpoints) [[Back to Model list]](../README.md#models) [[Back to README]](../README.md)

-## faceControllerGetByIdV3
+## deleteFace

-> EquosFace faceControllerGetByIdV3(id)
+> EquosFace deleteFace(id)

-Get Equos Face by ID.
+Delete an Equos Face.
+This action is irreversible.

 ### Example